During the course of running my half marathons, I realized that I was getting pain in my legs. Especially at the knee joints.

 Understand the Surface that you will use to run:

 Road running is done on hard surfaces.
-Just as in roads.
-So, you would need the shoes that can absorb the shock produced on landing.
-Better your shoes absorb the shock, the more comfort you will find in running.
+Just as inroads.
+So, you would need shoes that can absorb the shock produced on landing.
+The better your shoes absorb the shock, the more comfortable you will find in running.